How To Find The Volume Of The Cuboid

 Surface Area = 2(lw + lh + wh)

 Both volume and surface area are important properties of a cuboid, but they represent different aspects of its geometry.
-Knowing both allows for a more comprehensive understanding of the shape Still holds up..
+Knowing both allows for a more comprehensive understanding of the shape And it works..

 Trends and Latest Developments

-While the fundamental formula for calculating the volume of a cuboid remains unchanged, there are trends and developments in how this concept is applied, particularly in technology and design That's the part that actually makes a difference..
+While the fundamental formula for calculating the volume of a cuboid remains unchanged, there are trends and developments in how this concept is applied, particularly in technology and design That's the part that actually makes a difference.
+That alone is useful..

 3D Modeling and Software Applications